ibm-cloud-docs/monitoring/monitor/metrics/cloudfoundry-docs.md

 # Monitoring Cloud Foundry metrics
 {: #monitor-cf-sysdig}

 {{site.data.keyword.mon_full}} is a cloud-native, and container-intelligence management system that you can include as part of your {{site.data.keyword.cloud_notm}} architecture.
 Use it to gain operational visibility into the performance and health of your applications, services, and platforms.
-It offers administrators, DevOps teams and developers full stack telemetry with advanced features to monitor and troubleshoot, define alerts, and design custom dashboards. {{site.data.keyword.mon_full_notm}} is operated by Sysdig in partnership with {{site.data.keyword.IBM_notm}}.
+It offers administrators, DevOps teams and developers full stack telemetry with advanced features to monitor and troubleshoot, define alerts, and design custom dashboards.
 {:shortdesc}

 ## Enabling platform metrics
 {: #platform_metrics}

-Platform metrics are metrics that are exposed by enabled-Sysdig resources in {{site.data.keyword.cloud_notm}}.
-You must configure a Sysdig instance in a region to monitor these metrics.
+Platform metrics are metrics that are exposed by enabled-monitoring resources in {{site.data.keyword.cloud_notm}}.
+You must configure a {{site.data.keyword.mon_short}} instance in a region to monitor these metrics.

 You can configure only 1 instance of the {{site.data.keyword.mon_full_notm}} service per region to collect platform metrics.
-* To configure the Sysdig instance, you must set the *platform metrics* configuration setting.
+* To configure the {{site.data.keyword.mon_short}} instance, you must set the *platform metrics* configuration setting.
 [Learn more](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-platform_metrics_enabling).
-* If a Sysdig instance in a region is already enabled to collect platform metrics, metrics from enabled-Sysdig resources are collected automatically and available for monitoring through this instance.
-For more information about enabled-Sysdig services, see [Cloud services](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-cloud_services).
+* If a {{site.data.keyword.mon_short}} instance in a region is already enabled to collect platform metrics, metrics from enabled-monitoring resources are collected automatically and available for monitoring through this instance.
+For more information about enabled-monitoring services, see [Cloud services](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-cloud_services).

 To monitor Cloud Foundry (CF) apps, check that the {{site.data.keyword.mon_full_notm}} instance is provisioned in the same region where your apps are running.
 {: important}